neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 throughout the country by politicians who fear accountability for their records.
 If accountability bothers them so much, they should work in meteorology or sports talk radio.
-Even worse, the courts, including [the Fifth Circuit Court of Appeals just this week in Texas](https://dfw.cbslocal.com/2020/10/13/reinstates-texas-order-limiti-mail-in-ballot-drop-off-locations-1-county/), have refused to remain above politics as the judiciary should and have chosen instead to legitimize these voter suppression efforts.
+Even worse, the courts, including [the Fifth Circuit Court of Appeals just this week in Texas](https://dfw.cbslocal.com/2020/10/13/reinstates-texas-order-limiti-mail-in-ballot-drop-off-locations-1-county/), have refused to remain above politics as the judiciary should and have chosen instead to legitimize corrupt voter suppression efforts.

-You also have criminal mercenaries as we saw just this week when [Microsoft took down Trickbot](https://blogs.microsoft.com/on-the-issues/2020/10/12/trickbot-ransomware-cyberthreat-us-elections/), at least for now, in their attempt to infect voting infrastructure with ransomware.
+You also have criminal mercenaries as we also saw this week when [Microsoft took down Trickbot](https://blogs.microsoft.com/on-the-issues/2020/10/12/trickbot-ransomware-cyberthreat-us-elections/), at least for now, in their attempt to infect voting infrastructure with ransomware.